jborean93/ProcessEx/docs/en-US/Copy-HandleToProcess.md

 ## OUTPUTS

 ### ProcessEx.Native.SafeDuplicateHandle
 The duplicated handle that can be used in the target process.
-It is only valid in that target process but when disposed by the caller it will also close the handle in the target process.
-Use `$out.DangerousGetHandle()` to get a serialzied representation of the handle to pass to the target process.
+Use `[string]$out.DangerousGetHandle()` to get a serialzied representation of the handle to pass to the target process.

 ## NOTES

-When the output duplicate handle is disposed by the caller, it is also disposed in the target process.
+When using `-OwnHandle` the duplicate handle in the target process is closed when the SafeHandle object disposed by the caller.
-Keep this handle alive until the target process has finished using it.
+In this scenario keep this handle alive until the target process has finished using it.

 ## RELATED LINKS